jjasonclark/jjasonclark.com/content/posts/2014-11-07-will_work_for_bitcoin.md

 ---
 date: 2014-11-07
 comments: true
+categories:
+  - bitcoin
-categories: bitcoin, development
+  - development
+tags:
+  - bitcoing
-tags: bitcoing, development
+  - development
 summary: I’m a big fan of Bitcoin and its backing Blockchain protocol.
 I really do think it has the potential to allow for much broader uses of distributed control.
 Wish me luck finding a job in the Bitcoin world.
 title: Will work for Bitcoin
 url: /will_work_for_bitcoin